apioo/psx/doc/concept/data.rst

 Abstract
 --------

-This chapter should give an overview how data handling works in PSX.
-That means how you can read data from an request and write an response
+This chapter should give a overview how data handling works in PSX.
+That means how you can read data from a request and write a response

 Reading requests
 ----------------

-If we want import data from an request we have to known the format of the request body.
+If we want import data from a request we have to known the format of the request body.
 PSX uses the content type header to determine which reader should be used.
 I.e. if we have an application/xml content type we use the xml reader and if we have an application/json content type we use the json reader.
-The reader returns the request data in an form which can be easily used in php.
-I.e. the xml reader returns an DOMDocument and the json reader returns an stdClass.
+The reader returns the request data in a form which can be easily used in php.
+I.e. the xml reader returns a DOMDocument and the json reader returns a stdClass.

 .. literalinclude:: ../../library/PSX/Data/ReaderInterface.php
    :language: php
    :lines: 33-55
    :prepend: <?php

-Since we need a uniform structure of the data we must apply an transformation in some cases.
+Since we need a uniform structure of the data we must apply a transformation in some cases.
 The transformation depends also on the content type.
 If we receive an application/xml content type the XmlArray transformer gets applied.